bonny/texttv.nu/app/texttvnucodovaapp/plugins/com.phonegap.TapToScroll/README.md

 Details
 ============

-Updated to Cordova 3.0 by triceam
+This implementation is forked from https://github.com/j-mcnally/cordova-statusTap

-Triceam's Changes include:
+Changes include:

 1. Updated for PhoneGap/Cordova CLI usage
 2. Added auto-initialization - no need to manually initialize anymore
-3. Updated ARC compatibility
+3. Updated for ARC compatibility

+The main implementation is exactly the same as the original.